MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-internet-inbound-outbound-content.md

 #### Cascading saprouter

 Up to 2 saprouters can be defined for SAP's support connections and thus a concept of a cascading saprouter can be implemented.
 First saprouter, running in the SAP DMZ application subnet provide access from the central firewall and from SAP's or partners saprouters.
 Only allowed destination are further saprouters, running with specific workload.
 This could be a per-tier, per-region or per-SID separation, depending on your enterprise architecture.
 The second saprouter accepts only internal connections from the first saprouter and provides access to individual SAP systems and VMs.
 Allowing your finely control access between different teams as needed.
+An example of a cascading saprouter is given in the above linked blog post.

 ### SAP Fiori and WebGui